aarnav-11/AWS-x-Bruin-AI/README.md

 Multi-agent CLI using Strands Agents to help students apply to university clubs.

+> Note: This project is a submission for the AWS × Bruin AI Hackathon (UCLA), October 2025.

 ## Features
 - Scrapes Instagram and website (1–2 layers).
 - Fuses signals into a ClubBrief.